Trooping The Colour Marks The Queen’s Official Birthday

 Fashion-wise, royal ladies chose muted but elegant colours.
 Her Majesty wore the primrose yellow Angela Kelly “sunray” dress and matching hat that she had wore to the Duke and Duchess of Cambridge’s wedding last year.
 Her brooch of choice was, fittingly, the magnificent Brigade of Guard one.
 The Duchess of Cornwall wore a blue suit by Fiona Claire – the same one she had chosen for the Jubilee Concert.
 The Duchess of Cambridge opted for a pale blue embroidered silk dress by Erdem and matching hat by Jane Corbett.

 To read more about the ceremony, visit this thread – Trooping the Colour 2003-2012.Filed under British Royals

-Tagged Birthday, Elizabeth II, Fashion, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales, Trooping the Colour.
+Tagged Birthday, Elizabeth II of the United Kingdom, Fashion, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales, Trooping the Colour.